anikethate7/Justice-Junction/README.md

-# NyayGuru: AI-Powered Legal Assistant
+# Justice Junction: AI-Powered Legal Assistant

-NyayGuru (Justice Guru) is an AI-powered legal assistant application designed to provide legal information and assistance to users in India.
+Justice Junction is an AI-powered legal assistant application designed to provide legal information and assistance to users in India.
 The application features a chat interface where users can ask legal questions and receive informative responses with relevant citations and sources.

 ## Project Structure